 - 1. Acceptance of active and collaborative participation in the professional education for social work.
-This is a basic requirement involving the acceptance of the NASW Code of Ethics, the School's mission, objectives, and program curriculum, as well as a readiness to invest in the social work education process. - Capacity to designate an agency professional to serve as Field Instructor (see Roles and Responsibilities section).
+This is a basic requirement involving the acceptance of the NASW Code of Ethics, the School's mission, objectives, and program curriculum, as well as a readiness to invest in the social work education process. - 2.
+Capacity to designate an agency professional to serve as Field Instructor (see Roles and Responsibilities section).
 Agency Field Instructors should assess their workload in order to assure adequate time to meet student needs.
-Thus, agencies considering becoming a field placement site should assess their ability to assume the obligations involved and advantages derived from this venture very carefully.
+Thus, agencies considering becoming a field placement site should assess very carefully their ability to assume the obligations involved and advantages derived from the venture.

-Other expectations of agencies include:
+Other agency expectations include:

-- 1. A commitment to high educational standards as reflected by the Council on Social Work Education. - The overall responsibility for the development of the agency's participation in this social work educational joint venture should rest with the agency's Executive Director or senior staff member. - Learning experiences with individuals, families, groups, agency administration, organizations, and communities (as indicated by the Learning Plan Agreement/Comprehensive Skills Evaluation) must be made available by the agency. - 4.
-The agency will be expected to assure the availability of records prepared by students for learning instruction and evaluation at the School, subject to professional safeguards.

-5. Physical facilities necessary to accommodate students will be provided by the agency.
-When possible, these will include desk space, telephone and computer (if these are required to perform intern responsibilities), a meeting room for seminar, instruction where indicated, facilities for private interviewing, tutorial instruction, resources necessary for home visits, provisions for essential clerical services, and compliance with the Americans with Disabilities
+- 1. A commitment to high educational standards as reflected by the Council on Social Work Education. - 2.
+The overall responsibility for the development of the agency's participation in this social work educational joint venture should rest with the agency's Executive Director or senior staff member. - 3.
+Learning experience with individuals, families, groups, agency administration, organizations, and communities (as indicated by the Learning Plan Agreement/Comprehensive Skills Evaluation) must be made available by the agency. - 4.
+The agency will be expected to assure the availability of records prepared by students for learning instruction and evaluation at the School, subject to professional safeguards. - 5.
+Physical facilities necessary to accommodate students will be provided by the agency.
+When possible, these will include desk space, a meeting room for seminar instruction where indicated, facilities for private interviewing, tutorial instruction, resources necessary for home visits, provisions for essential clerical services, and compliance with the Americans with Disabilities Act.